What it is

 What does the school need to provide?

-A teacher willing to give an afternoon a week, a room with internet access, and standard background check coordination for guides.
+An adult willing to give an afternoon a week to run the session, a room with internet access, and standard background check coordination for any visiting guides.
 The framework, materials, and support are free.

 How a school says yes

-- A teacher champion volunteers or is identified by a principal.
+- An advisor volunteers or is identified by a principal.

-- Champion reviews the one-page guide at vibeafterschool.com/handouts/one-pager.html
+- Advisor reviews the one-page guide at vibeafterschool.com/handouts/one-pager.html

 - School and VIBE complete a simple Memorandum of Understanding (template provided).